You are hereShould I "top" an auto-flowering cannabis plant?

 - plant is growing quickly (you're seeing brand new leaves every single day)

-- plant has grown at least 4-5 nodes (pairs of "real" leaves) by the end of week 2 - this demonstrates that your plant is growing fast enough to handle being topped without stunting your plant.
+- plant has grown at least 4-5 nodes (pairs of "real" leaves) by the end of week 2 - this isn't a hard and fast rule, it just sort of demonstrates that your plant is growing fast enough to handle being topped without stunting.

-- to actually top the auto, pinch off the 4th or 5th node - it's important to remove as little plant as possible so as not to stunt its growth!
+- to actually top the auto, I pinch off the 4th or 5th node (though honestly any node will do if you're following the above principles) - it's important to remove as little plant as possible so as not to stunt its growth!

 Only cut off the tip when topping an auto!